Maharashtra appoints committee to probe into Sangli, Kolhapur floods

-PUNE: The Maharashtra government appointed a 10 member committee on Friday to investigate into the causes of the recent floods in Sangli and Kolhapur districts and give recommendations for better management in the future.
+PUNE: The Maharashtra government on Friday appointed a 10-member committee to investigate into the causes of the recent floods in Sangli and Kolhapur districts and give recommendations for better management in the future.

 The committee has been given three months to submit its report with a November 30 deadline.